 The things you have trained yourself not to react to are not gone.
 They are stored.
 They show up sideways, in exhaustion, in sharpness toward people who did not cause it, in withdrawal from things you used to care about.
 Naming the things that bother you does not make you weak or difficult.
 It makes you accurate.
 And accuracy is where real change comes from.

 This is the one that matters most.
 Self-leadership does not start with strategy or motivation or the right system.
-It starts with honesty about what you have been pretending.
+It starts with identity, not motivation, and honesty about what you have been pretending.
 About your circumstances.
 About your choices.
 About how much of your current life you have actually chosen versus inherited by default and never questioned.

 The thing most people skip